Installing Freedos in qemu

 Even without the launcher you can still do the install with the following commands:

-The first creates the qemu disk image, and the second will boot (within
+The first creates the qemu disk image in this case named

-name and file size (shown as 1000 megabytes).
-On the second, adjust to use the
+and file size (shown as 1000 megabytes) to whatever size you desire.